 All of the major U.S. wireless carriers say they have nationwide 5G service , but industry analysts say that service is largely indistinguishable from 4G LTE service.

-Read moreWhat does 5G stand for?
+Read moreWhat does 5G mean on my phone?

 Read more